 - Make your markings visible.

 Many times items are marked with a child’s name, it is just that no one takes the time to dig for the name.
-Be sure your markings are clearly visible.
+Be sure your markings are clearly visible in case the item ends up in the lost and found.
 If you can order athletic gear with your child’s name on it, do it.
 Cover the entire neck tag with your child’s name.
 If there is no tag, just write directly on the inside neck with a fabric marker.

 - Attach tags to zippers.